hectormiguel1/CodeDiff-Project-1/README.md

     }
 ```

+---

 ## Demonstration
-Demonstrate the usage of the Data Structure with a few examples
+### Demonstrate the usage of the Data Structure with a few examples

-You can build your tutorial with the tool of your choosing so long as you can show text, code, images, etc. We reccomend using a markdown file but a website or Word document will also work.

-Presentation
-You will give a short presintation to the rest of the class.
-Here you will explain all about your Data Structure and provide a demonstration of why and how to use it.
+For our demonstration We'll be doing a live code demo